Cognitive Science

 About Cognitive Science

-Students wishing to enrol in the Minor in Cognitive Science must meet with the Cognitive Science Program Adviser in the Faculty of Science.
+Students wishing to complete the Minor in Cognitive Science should contact the Cognitive Science Program Advisor if there are any questions about the requirements.
 Please refer to mcgill.ca/cogsci for advising information.

 Bachelor of Science (B.Sc.) - Minor Cognitive Science (24 credits)